 Value of an advisor: T is for tax-smart planning and investing

-- Taxes on our investments – on dividends, capital gains and so on – are an inevitable part of the investing process.
-But we believe there are ways to minimize those taxes and keep more of what they earn.
+- Taxes – on dividends, capital gains and so on – are an inevitable part of the investing process.
+But we believe that advisors can help their clients minimize those taxes and keep more of what they earn.

 - Tax-smart advisors who consider taxes throughout the investment process can add value to their clients’ portfolios.
 Fewer taxes mean more money remains invested to compound and grow.

 - Tax-smart advisors can stand out from their peers which may help build their business.

 Earlier this year I was at a large family gathering chatting with some cousins I hadn’t seen in a long time.
 During our conversation the normal questions were asked: “Got kids?
 What do you do?”
 Once I explained what I do, I got the usual response.
 “So honestly, do you think working with a financial advisor is worth it?”
 I told them about the value that advisors provide by helping investors remain in the market through difficult times, by actively rebalancing their portfolios, diversifying their investments, and how they can help reduce the bite that taxes take.
 Once taxes came into the conversation my uncle chimed in and said, “Ah, I hate paying taxes, but it’s the name of the game.
 You have to pay when you’re making money.”